 Many personal trainers will agree that bodybuilders tend to spend too little time on exercises that specifically target the serratus anterior muscle.

-These are the glory muscles that connect the shoulder blade and rib cage, and when you’re ripped and shredded, they can make your upper body appear a lot bulkier.
+These are the glorious muscles that connect the shoulder blade and rib cage.
+When you are ripped and shredded, they can make your upper body appear a lot bulkier.

 Our team here at Total Shape has come up with a set of 10 different exercises that you should be able to easily add to your upper body training days.

-Aim to add three or four of these and see how much of a difference you’ll feel.
+Aim to add three or four of these and see how much of a difference you will feel.

 Our Best Serratus Anterior Exercises